ncalteen/actions-docker-training/Exercises/02-Create-CI-Action.md

    mkdir .github/workflows
    ```

-4. Create a new file named `.github/workflows/ci.yml` with the following
+4. In the `.github/workflows/` directory, create a file named `ci.yml` with the
-   contents
+   following contents

    ```yaml
    name: Continuous Integration